DonNicoJs/arminaphotography/content/pages/about.md

-  Ten years of experience in marketing and eight years of experience in photography gives her a chance to not only take pictures that will meet business needs but also provide business consulting about the use of those photos.
+  Ten years of experience in marketing and eight years of experience in photography gives her a chance to not only take pictures that will meet business needs but also to provide business consulting about the use of those photos.
 This mixture of services got a brand name Armina Foodist.